 - Setting goals: Setting realistic goals for employees inspires them to strive to achieve better results which impact positively on the company’s overall productivity.
 This is because individual goals should be aligned with departmental goals which in turn should be a subset of organizational goals.

-- Planning: The qualities and degree of expertise the employee should develop in order to meet objectives is set out for him or her.
+- Planning: The qualities and degree of expertise the employee should develop in order to meet objectives are set out for him or her.
 These objectives form part of the organizational strategy.

 - Communication and collaboration: A good performance management system aids in building an atmosphere of free open ongoing communication about the team, tasks assigned, and challenges encountered.
 Constant communication motivates the team, keeps everyone on the same page and makes you proactive.